 Flexography advantages and disadvantages

-A large amount of substrate is taken to set up the initial job, which can result in wasted material
+- A large amount of substrate is taken to set up the initial job, which can lead to wasted material

 Flexo inks can be used on many types of permeable and waterproof materials.
 Flexography is very effective for printing continuous patterns such as wrapping paper and wallpaper.